B(Stress) magneto-mechanical model: dependency between B(H) constitutive law and mechanical stress

 • Analytic multiscale model and fill the value of the Saturation magnetostriction constant λ.

 • Finally, the previously created material must be assigned to a Laminated magnetic non conducting region for a proper consideration of its magneto-mechanical behavior during solving process and post-processing operations (e.g. computation of iron losses).
-In practice, while creating or editing the chosen laminated magnetic non-conducting region, the user must enable the Mechanical stress dependence option in the main tab of the region dialog box, and then choose between one of the two following constraint types (and thus models):
+In practice, while creating or editing the chosen laminated magnetic non-conducting region, the user must enable the Mechanical stress dependence option in the main tab of the region dialog box, and then choose between one of the three following constraint types (and thus models):

 1. Uniform over the whole region or

-2. Exponential decay towards region center.
+2. Exponential decay towards region center or

 Note: A positive stress value corresponds to a tension and a negative value to compression (i.e., the typical case for punched laminated sheets employed in electrical machines).
 Moreover, this stress is said to be equivalent to an uniaxial stress in the sense that the change in the B(H) property in the region corresponds to the change that would take place in a sample of the material subjected to uniaxial stress.
 The region remains isotropic, i.e., the modified B(H) property is used for all directions in the computations.